Best AI Productivity Apps for ADHD in 2026

 ADHD users who want the highest-quality visual block timeline to externalise the day's structure

 Structured externalises time in a way that addresses ADHD time blindness directly: the block timeline represents duration spatially, making it harder to underestimate task length and easier to see how much of the day remains.
+This addresses what prospective memory research identifies as the ADHD-specific challenge: remembering to do things at future times when the internal clock is unreliable.
 The design is clean and actively maintained. iPhone App of the Year 2025.
-Free with premium at $29.99/year.
+Free with premium at $9.99/year or $49.99 lifetime.
 Mac and iOS.
 The cognitive offloading for the daily planning layer is excellent.
 No longitudinal pattern analysis, no weekly intelligence.

 Who it's for